-Since FY 2000-01, the state's total Medicaid caseload has doubled and expenditures have tripled due to economic trends and the expansion under the Healthy Michigan Plan.
-However, GF/GP spending for Medicaid, has only increased by 30%.
+Since FY 2000-01, the state's total Medicaid caseload has increased by 100% and expenditures have increased by 225% due to economic trends and expansion under the Healthy Michigan Plan.
+However, GF/GP spending for Medicaid has only increased by 40%.